johnandersen777/johnandersen777.github.io/content/posts/qemu.md

 You may want to give a VM control over a USB device, such as a USB NIC.

-Creating a echi device and attaching the usb device to it is important!
+Creating a ehci device and attaching the usb device to it is important!

 Use `lsusb -v` to find the idProduct (productid) and idVendor (vendorid)